GeoscienceAustralia/ptha/propagation/SWALS/examples/circular_island/README.md

 with 3 rings of points (inner, middle, outer) around the conical island, at which [Figure 2](model_data_comparison_2.png) compares the modelled stage maxima with the analytical solution.
-The automated test confirms that these solutions are within an prescribed tolerance, and that mass conservation errors are negligible.
+The automated test confirms that these solutions are within a prescribed tolerance, and that mass conservation errors are negligible.

 ![Figure 1](model_data_comparison_1.png)